hgribeiro/resenhadequarta/README.md

 # resenhadequarta
-This is a project of a front end website for a regional band of pagode.
+This is a project of a front end website for learning purposes.